Quantum Optical Electron Pulse Shaper

+\textit{Electron Pulse Shaping Principle---}In this study, we propose a quantum-optical electron pulse shaping concept based on the interaction of a partially coherent electron pulse with shaped optical fields of time-varying frequency.

-The stimulated inelastic interaction between a periodic vector potential of light and the electron wave function can be understood in a semi-classical and nonrecoil approximations as a periodic phase modulation of the electron wave function \cite{Gracia2010_Rev}.
-The final wave function after the interaction can be described as a superposition of discrete momentum states separated by the momenta of the interacting photons.
-This principle can be generalized to the case of optical fields with time-dependent frequency, provided that the change in light frequency within the electron coherence time is negligible \cite{Me2024}.
+The stimulated inelastic interaction between a periodic vector potential of quasi-monochromatic light and the electron wave function can be understood in a semi-classical and nonrecoil approximations as a periodic phase modulation of the electron wave function \cite{Gracia2010_Rev}.
+Efficient modulation of electron energy can be enabled using plasmonic nanostructures \cite{Feist2015, Piazza2015, Gracia2016, Priebe2017, Harvey2020, Talebi2020, Kozak2018JAP}, metallic or dielectric membranes \cite{Vanacore2018, Vanacore2018a, Andrea2023, Feist2020, Morimoto2018}, evanescent optical fields \cite{Breuer2013, Peralta2013, Kozak2017, Dahan2020_Nature, Henke2021, Kfir2020}, or ponderomotive coupling with multiple optical beams in vacuum \cite{Kozak2018_Phys, Kozak2018, Tsarev2023}.
+The final wave function after the interaction can be described as a superposition of discrete energy sidebands separated by the energies of the interacting photons $\hbar\omega$ \cite{Reinhardt2020}, where $\omega$ typically represents a time-independent frequency of the optical field.

+Our proposal is to generalize this principle to the case of optical fields with time-dependent photon energy $\hbar\omega(\tau)$, allowing to directly control the immediate sideband separation in phase space.
+Here we assume that the optical frequency $\omega(\tau)$ changes slowly compared to the electron coherence time.
+See Supplemental Materials (SM) \cite{SM} for detailed derivation of the effect of the light field with time-dependent frequency on the electrons.

-In the quantum optical electron pulse shaper proposed here, the electron pulse is generated by photoemission from a photocathode, accelerated by a static electric field, and propagates to the plane where pulse-shaping interaction is applied [see the layout in Fig. \ref{fig:Scheme} (a)].
+The electron pulse is generated by photoemission from a photocathode [Fig. \ref{fig:Scheme} (a)].
 We assume that the duration of an electron pulse immediately after photoemission is determined by the time envelope of the optical pulse incident on the cathode in the electron source \cite{BAUM2013}.
 In contrast, the electron coherence time depends on the photoemission conditions.
 Without additional monochromatization, the typical electron energy spread in an ultrafast transmission electron microscope equipped with a field emission source is $\delta E=$0.3-0.7 eV \cite{Feist2017,Schröder_2024} with the associated coherence time of electrons $\tau_\text{coh}=\hbar /\delta E\approx$2-5 fs \cite{BAUM2013, Baum2021}.
+The electron pulse is then accelerated by a static electric field, and afterwards propagates freely to the pulse-shaping plane, while both of the processes contribute to temporal elongation and chirping of the electron wavepacket.
+We consider an electron wavepacket with less than one electron per pulse, thus we neglect possible space charge effect on the electron model properties and propagation.